-In London, seven housing benefit assessors were convicted after stealing more than £1m from three London authorities; Lambeth, Kingston and Barking & Dagenham.
+In a stand out case from 2019, seven housing benefit assessors were convicted after stealing more than £1m from three London authorities; Lambeth, Kingston and Barking & Dagenham.
 The employed assessors created false housing benefit claims and sent the funds to accounts they controlled themselves.
-The fraud spanned a period of 6 years.
-The crime ran deep, using council systems to generate council letters and to set up appointments for the fraudsters at the council.
+The fraud spanned a period of six years.
+The criminal activity was sophisticated, using council systems to generate council letters and set up appointments for the fraudsters at the council.
 Following a three-month trial, the fraudsters were sentenced to prison for a total of 17 years.